Mackmiller/music-time-machine/readme.md

 ## MVP goals

-- create user database for storing user login data
+- create users database for storing user login data
+- create favorites database for storing user-favorited tracks (1:M one user can have many favorites)
+- create results database for storing user's past search queries for genre and year (1:M one user can have many past search queries)
-- set up user form to successfully call Spotify Web API to GET albums from a selected genre for a certain year**
+- use Spotify Web API's GET search tracks to populate results for a user-selected year and genre
-- create one-to-many relationship between 1 user and many result inputs
-- save user result inputs to results database, and make a page to display the user's past searches
+- using the user data stored in the database, make a page to display the user's past searches and a page displaying their favorited tracks

 ### Stretch goals
-- sort albums by popularity (this can be returned from GET albums) OR instead of grabbing entire album, grab most popular song from album (this is part of GET track operation)
+- sort tracks by popularity (this can be returned from GET albums) OR instead of grabbing entire album, grab most popular song from album (this is part of GET track operation)
-- explore including a "play" link or option (not sure how this works within the API, so I need to do more research)
+- explore including a link to the open spotify version of the track (this link is included in the API return)

 ## Potential roadblocks